opengovfoundation/madison/docs/README.md

 **That's it!**

-**Instructions for setting up Madison on Ubuntu **
+**Instructions for setting up Madison on Ubuntu: **

-1. Install LAMP stack:
+* `Install LAMP stack`
-1.1.
-Run `sudo apt-get install apache2` to install Apache server 1.1.
-Run `sudo apt-get install mysql-server` to install MySQL Database 1.1.
-Run `sudo apt-get install php5 libapache2-mod-php5` to install PHP5 and the associated modules 1.1.
-Run `sudo /etc/init.d/apache2 restart` to restart the server
+1. Run `sudo apt-get install apache2` to install Apache server
+1. Run `sudo apt-get install mysql-server` to install MySQL Database
+1. Run `sudo apt-get install php5 libapache2-mod-php5` to install PHP5 and the associated modules
+1. Run `sudo /etc/init.d/apache2 restart` to restart the server

+* `Verify if the installation was all good`
-Open a web browser and navigate to http://localhost/.
+1. Open a web browser and navigate to http://localhost/.
 You should see a message saying It works!

-Check if PHP is working fine: php -r 'echo "\n\nYour PHP installation is working fine.\n\n\n";'
+1. Check if PHP is working fine: Run `php -r 'echo "\n\nYour PHP installation is working fine.\n\n\n";'`

-Install MCrypt extension for PHP: sudo apt-get install php5-mcrypt
+* `Install & Enable MCrypt extension for PHP`
+1. Run `sudo apt-get install php5-mcrypt` to install PHP5-Mcrypt

-Enable the Mcrypt module for PHP: sudo php5enmod mcrypt
+1. Run `sudo php5enmod mcrypt` to enable the Mcrypt module for PHP

-Install PHP-Curl
+* `Install PHP-Curl`
-sudo apt-get install php5-curl
+1. Run `sudo apt-get install php5-curl`

-Restart the server:
-sudo service apache2 restart
+1. Run `sudo service apache2 restart` to restart the server.

+After this, follow steps 1 through 7 above to download and setup Madison

 ## Administration